samtron1412/docs/misc/common-term.md

 such as monitor, keyboard, computer data storage, graphic card, sound card, motherboard, etc.

-# Microcontroller - System on Chip (SoC)

-- A microcontroller (or MCU for microcontroller unit) is a small computer on a single integrated circuit built for the purpose of dealing with specific tasks, such as displaying information in a microwave LED or receiving information from a television's remote control.
-- In modern terminology, it is a system on chip or SoC.
-- A microcontroller contains one or more CPUs along with memory and programmable input/output peripherals.

 # Processor

 In computing, a processor or processing unit is an electronic circuit